ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 service.
 The server provides the TIPS service of two information resources (#1 and #2) where #1 is an ALTO map service, and #2 is a filterable service.
 There are 3 ALTO clients (Client 1, Client 2, and Client 3) that are connected to the ALTO server.

-Each client maintains a single HTTP connection with the ALTO server and uses the TIPS view to retrieve updates (see the arguments in {{single-http}}).
+Each client uses the TIPS view to retrieve updates.
 Specifically, a TIPS view (tv1) is created for the map service #1, and is shared by multiple clients.
-For the filtering service
-#2, two different TIPS view (tv2 and tv3) are created upon different client
-requests with different filter sets.
+For the filtering service #2, two different TIPS view (tv2 and tv3) are created upon different client requests with different filter sets.

+A heartbeat mechanism is used to detect the liveness of clients using TIPS.
+It allows the ALTO server to identify unused TIPS views, e.g., because of accidentally crashed ALTO clients, and release the resources of such views.

 # TIPS Updates Graph